espressif/esp-faq/docs/en/software-framework/peripherals.rst

 Are there any references to the library and demo of ESP32-S2 USB Host?
 --------------------------------------------------------------------------------------------------------------------------

-  - This part is already under internal development and is expected to be released with SDK release/v4.4.
+  This part is already under internal development.
 If you want to do some functional verification first, please refer to the `USB example <https://github.com/espressif/esp-iot-solution/tree/usb/add_usb_solutions/examples/usb>`_ in esp-iot-solution.

 ---------------